jgonyea/grav-bibleref/README.md

 ```

 ### Displaying references

 To display all references on a page in your theme, use the following in your theme's template:

 `{% include 'partials/bibleref.html.twig' %}`

-and the page will display a div with class "bible-references" containing urls to BibleGateway.com with the selected references.
+and the page will display a div with class "bible-references" containing URLs to BibleGateway.com with the selected references.

 ## Credits

 This project was inspired by Bible Field from Drupal found [here](https://www.drupal.org/project/bible_field).

 ## Known Issues

-- Currently, the maximum available chapter defaults to 150 instead of following the actual maximum per book.
+- Similar to the Drupal module, the maximum available chapter defaults to 150 instead of following the actual maximum per book.

 ## To Do